 Furthermore, a more advanced IT system for access to and delivery of personal electronic documents to users from REGOS Registry will be established, enabling quick and quality service without increasing administrative burden.
-IT (Data WareHouse and Business Intelligence) solutions for supporting safe repository of data and ensuring compliance with EU standard reporting requirements will be established as well, easing administration and enhancing control and flow of data.
+IT (Data WareHouse and Business Intelligence) solutions for supporting safe repository of data and ensuring compliance with EU standard reporting requirements will be established as well, easing administration

+Investment priority8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholdersand enhancing control and flow of data.
 In order to achieve all the above-mentioned IT advancements, support will also be allocated to the development of an underlining support network service and for expert consultancy.

-8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders